ENGAGEMENT AND EXCHANGE

 Heather White, Mohawk-Stoney actress, educator, and aspiring playwright

-Ann-Marie MacDonald, award-winning author, actor and playwright
+Ann-Marie MacDonald, award-winning author, actor

 Dr. Leah Temper, an ecological economist and political ecologist at McGill University; a director of short documentaries on social justice issues.